Innovate Science, Technology, Engineering and Mathematics (iSTEM) Strategy Project: Encouraging STEM Careers with Innovation

-The iSTEM program will work with middle school students through the iSTEM Saturday Academy from September 2016 to April 2017 and a summer program from June to July 2017.
+The iSTEM program will work with middle school students through the iSTEM Saturday Academy from September to April and a Summer Academy from May 31st to June 30th.

-Morehouse College iSTEM is an academic program designed for grades 6-8 to increase their exposure to innovation and creativity in the STEM disciplines. iSTEM addresses the need to increase underrepresented minority students in the STEM workforce by inspiring, encouraging, supporting, and creating student interest in STEM at the secondary level.
+Morehouse College iSTEM is an academic program designed for grades eighth through tenth to increase their exposure to innovation and creativity in the STEM disciplines. iSTEM addresses the need to increase underrepresented minority students in the STEM workforce by inspiring, encouraging, supporting, and creating student interest in STEM at the secondary level.